 1. A TFSA is not the only available tax-efficient savings option

 The media hype about TFSAs appears to have taken people’s eyes off the fact that the first savings priority for any investor should still be their contribution to a registered retirement fund (either through their employer or via a retirement annuity).
 As a rule of thumb, investors should first provide for an adequate contribution to their retirement fund before taking out a TFSA.
-With the recently increased income tax deductions available to retirement contributions, the potential compounded tax savings from a client’s contributions to a retirement fund early on in their career dwarfs the tax benefits on a TFSA.
+The potential compounded tax saving from a client’s contributions to a retirement fund early on in their career dwarfs the tax benefits on a TFSA.

-Secondly, investors should remember to use their annual tax-free interest exemption (currently R23,800 for individuals under age 65).
-At current money-market rates of just over 7%, and various other income funds offering close on 9% pa, an investor in South Africa can keep close on R300,000 in a fixed income fund before paying any tax on the interest earned.
-Ideally this allowance should be used to set up an investor’s emergency cash pool.
+Secondly, investors should remember to use their annual tax-free interest exemption (currently R23 800 for individuals under age 65 and R34 500 for people aged 65 and older).
+At current money market rates of just over 7%, and various other income funds offering close on 9% p.a., an investor in South Africa can keep approximately R300 000 in a fixed income fund before paying any tax on the interest earned.
+Ideally, this allowance should be used to set up an investor’s emergency cash pool.

 2. The tax benefits of TFSAs compound exponentially with time

-When TFSAs were originally launched, many investors and advisors underestimated the extent to which the tax benefits on TFSAs would compound over time.
-This was because a TFSA contribution is not tax-deductible upfront like a retirement fund contribution, which makes it difficult to calculate the value of the tax benefit in rands and cents.
+When TFSAs were originally launched, many investors and advisors underestimated the extent to which the tax benefits on TFSAs need time to compound.
+You need time to realise the tax benefits on these investments because a TFSA contribution is not tax-deductible upfront like a retirement fund contribution.
+This simple difference makes it remarkably difficult to calculate upfront the rand value of an investor’s tax benefit.

-In addition, the limits placed on the lifetime TFSA contributions for an investor has the effect of further delaying the real tax benefit to the time when the investor had used their full lifetime contribution allowance.
+In addition, the lifetime TFSA contribution limit further delays the real tax benefit to the time when the investor has used their full lifetime contribution allowance.

 These points are best illustrated by an example.
-In the graph below we project a TFSA’s fund values over a twenty year period on the following assumptions:
+In Figure 1 we project a TFSA’s fund values over a twenty-year period, based on the following assumptions:

 - Further assume a roughly 50/50 split in investment return between interest and capital gain, resulting in an effective combined tax rate of 30% on total investment returns.